jeffbauerle/MTB-Trail-EDA/README.md

 ## Further Work

 Look at regional differences in the relationship of decent per mile and difficulty, and perform a t-test.
+Subset wordcloud for higher ranked trails and lower ranked trails.